jmadinlab/coraltraits2/public/information/procedures.md

 - Being more likely to contribute the data at end of project and improve its longevity
 - Identify duplicate research efforts

-To contribute data, you need to make a database account (*[here](/signup)*) and then email the database [Administrator](#administrator) to become a contributor.
+To contribute data, please email the database [Administrator](#administrator).

 > Having a primary, peer-reviewed resource is essential for maintaining data quality, contributor recognition and scientific rigor.

-#### Adding an observation

-If you are entering one or a few observations, you can use the [Add Observation](/observations/new) link in the menu bar.
-The spreadsheet import instructions (below) will help you understand the general data entry protocol.
-For instance, you need to enter the locations and resources, and also ensure the traits your require exist, before you can add an observation.

-#### Importing a spreadsheet
+#### Preparing a contribution

-Even if only entering small amounts of data, the spreadsheet submission process is recommended.
-A spreadsheet import is the fastest way to get data into the database.
-The import function accepts csv-formatted spreadsheets and runs a number of tests to make sure your data fit the database correctly (note that you can export csv-formatted files from Excel using "Save as...").
-Any errors will reject the entire import and the system will attempt to tell you where the errors occur, so you can fix these errors and try the import again.

-The spreadsheet you import must have a header with *at least* the following column names:
+A database [Administrator](#administrator) will let you know the best way to prepare your data for the database.
+Generally, the data needs to be in a specific format containing a header with *at least* the following column names:

     observation_id, access, user_id, specie_id, location_id, resource_id, trait_id, standard_id, methodology_id, value, value_type, precision, precision_type, precision_upper, replicates, notes